shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

 # Method

 In our first part of the project, we have performed a image classification of the grocery images in our dataset.
 We split our original dataset of xxx images into a training set of xxx images and a test dataset of xxx images.
-As discussed earlier, we broadly classfied the images into 5 categories: Fruits, Vegetables, Snacks, Beverages and Others.
-We used the following metrics for our classification:
+As discussed earlier, we broadly classfied the images into 5 categories: Fruits, Vegetables, Snacks, Beverages, Dairy and Others.
-1) Precision
-2) Recall
-3) F1 score
-4) Accuracy

-The confusion matrix for the classification problem in hand is as shown below:

-**XXX confusion matrix image XXX**

-The values of above reported metrics for our classification problem are as follows:
-Precision =
-Recall =
-F1 score =
-Accuracy =

 For the second part of the project, we started with the image compression of the products using a PCA.

 <!-- The aim of this project is to: